BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

 "CritLocationTransfer": true, - if true if there no components suitable for crit roll in mech's location crit will be transfered arm/leg->side torso->center torso
 }

+KMiSSioNToday at 20:33
+yes.
+For example mech have 100 armor from 200 and full structure.
+Min crit chance 0.1.
+Weapon have APArmorShardsMod = 0.5 and APMaxArmorThickness = 150.
+APCritChance = 0.5
+shard mod = 1 + (1 - 100/200) = 1.5
+thickness mod = 1 - 100/150 = 0.33333(3)
+overall chance  = 0.1 (base minimal) * 1.5 (shards) * 0.33333 (thickness) * 0.5 (AP chance) = 0.025
+while armor become lower both shard mod and thickness mod will rise

+LadyAlektoToday at 20:35
+so thickness defines the strength something can easily punch through, while shards defines how likely the hit causes spall to cause damage

 now CustomAmmoCategories.dll searching CustomAmmoCategories.json in every subfolder of Mods folder.
 CustomAmmoCategories.json
 [